hieu6/curioushieu/content/about/index.md

 date: 2021-10-24
 ---

-# a running log of what i'm working on in here
+# a running log of what i am working on in here

 This is content within the `index.md` file held in the `about` folder nested within `/content/`.